Ohio State projects $107M deficit for fiscal '21

-Ohio State is projecting a $107 million deficit for fiscal year 2021 because of the coronavirus pandemic that will require department-wide budget cuts and the elimination of 25 full-time positions.
+Ohio State's athletic department is projecting a $107 million deficit for fiscal year 2021 because of the coronavirus pandemic, prompting department-wide budget cuts and the elimination of 25 full-time positions.

 The Big Ten last week announced that a nine-game fall football season will begin the weekend of Oct.
 23-24.
 Ohio State is set to open at home against Nebraska on Oct.
 24.